outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - not all interface queries are useful for all problems, but some are, like this one, so it qualifies as a solution automation workflow
       - combines the two workflows (with a standard problem-solving workflow of 'filtering the solution space'):
         - apply the interface query of "filter the solution space by applying 'structures of multi-interface alignment composed of interface components'"
+      - this may be the same output as the output generated by another interface query or solution automation workflow, but it differs in route applied to generate it (the 'combination' structure of solution automation workflows), and this route can be used to generate other workflows/queries

+  - output difference:

+    - this workflow's output interface queries differ from other interface queries

+      - example: applying the 'break a problem into sub-problems & merge sub-solutions' workflow generates an interface query like:
+        - sub-problem: identify solution space of possible components
+        - sub-problem: reduce solution space (identify probable components)
+          - sub-problem: identify components that can be used as filters or components of solutions
+            - sub-problem: apply 'concept' interface, specifically the 'probability' concept, to identify common components in other structures of bio system
+            - sub-problem: apply 'core' interface to identify core components in other structures of bio system
+            - sub-problem: apply 'pattern' interface identify patterns in differences between containing structure & component structures, from other structures of bio system
+          - sub-problem: apply filters to possible structures to identify remaining probable solutions or apply components as possible structures to build probable solutions
+        - sub-problem: check if solutions pass solution metrics

+        - note: the indentation indicates the integration/merging level of sub-solutions

+      - this interface query also identifies filters of possible components, but using a different route, bc it implemented a different solution automation workflow ('break a problem into sub-problems & merge sub-solutions') as opposed to the other workflow ('apply structures (like combinations) of interface components fulfilling metrics like 'cooperation/alignment' to build/identify structures that fulfill metrics like multi-interface alignment as a source of certainty')
+      - this workflow can be generalized to:
+        - 'apply structures of interface components fulfilling useful metrics to build/identify solution structures that fulfill any useful (like 'certainty') structures involving interfaces'

   - apply general useful structures to find probably relevant useful structures in the problem space, as a way of filtering problem-solving intent fulfillment components, like solution inputs or solution components
     - this is a proxy for knowledge, to replace rules like 'augment the data set with variants of it' with general structures like 'apply core structures like difference to all problem inputs like data sets' and 'find error types like false similarities with alternate causes' (in relevant problem structures like 'equivalent data sets with different causes of their patterns')